pachyderm/docs-content/latest/how-tos/basic-data-operations/load-data-into-pachyderm.md

 At any time, run `pachctl put file --help` for the complete list of flags available to you.
 {{% /notice %}}

-1. Load your data into Pachyderm by using `pachctl` requires that one or several input repositories have been created.
+1. Load your data into {{%productName%}} by using `pachctl` requires that one or several input repositories have been created.

     ```s
     pachctl create repo <repo name>
     ```

 1. Use the `pachctl put file` command to put your data into the created repository.
 Select from the following options:
-    - Atomic commit: no open commit exists in your input repo.
-Pachyderm automatically starts a new commit, adds your data, and finishes the commit.
+    - Atomic commit: no open commit exists in your input repo. {{%productName%}} automatically starts a new commit, adds your data, and finishes the commit.
     ```s
     pachctl put file <repo>@<branch>:</path/to/file1> -f <file1>
     ```